Help create positive change. If you or a family member experienced care at MedStar St. Mary’s, come and join PFACQS!

 Patients Step Up to Go the Distance

-Ophelia Lewis knew what to expect following her total knee replacement surgery in early July.
-However, something new awaited her and it was just what she needed to get her moving.
+Ophelia Lewis knew what to expect following her total knee replacement surgery in July 2017.

 Nautical-themed icons now line the hallway on the second floor where orthopedic patients reside following surgery.
 Prior to their discharge, patients who have had total hip or knee replacement surgery should walk at least 100 feet and the markers provide visual cues so patients can see their progress.
 The distance markers also take the guesswork out of a patient’s progress.